-- You must be at least 21 years old
+- Must be at least 21 years old

-- You must hold a high school diploma or its equivalent
+- Hold a high school diploma or its equivalent

-- You cannot have any felony convictions any where in the USA
+- Shall not have any felony convictions any where in the USA

-Step 2: Take A Bail Agent Pre-Licensing Course In North Carolina
+Step 3: Take A Bail Agent Pre-Licensing Course In North Carolina

 Before you can apply for a North Carolina bail bondsman license, you need to first complete a two-day pre-licensing course.
 You can find these NC bail agent classes throughout the year with the times and dates listed on the North Carolina Bail Agents Association website.

-Step 5: Complete A Set Of Fingerprints Within North Carolina
+Step 4: Complete A Set Of Fingerprints Within North Carolina

 When you go to a local law enforcement that has Live Scan electronic fingerprint services, you need to make sure to bring all the completed forms with you.